World Dryer: History

 In 1992, World Dryer merged with the Electric-Aire Company.

-In 2000, World Dryer acquired Quebec-based Nova Hand Dryers.
+In 2000, World Dryer acquired Quebec-based Nova Hand Dryers, integrating its Nova line into its offerings.

 Beginning in 2005, World Dryer introduced several new models to compete against faster and more modern models that entered the market in the late 1990s and early 2000s, most notably the Dyson Airblade and the Xlerator from Excel Dryer, the latter of which had, by this time, overtaken the World Dryer Model A as the industry standard.
-The first of these was the AirMax in 2005, which is externally identical to the Model A Series, but is fitted with a larger, more powerful motor, drying a user’s hands in 15 seconds.
+The first of these was the AirMax in 2005, which is externally identical to the Model A Series, but is fitted with a larger, more powerful motor, drying a user's hands in 15 seconds.
 This was followed by the Airforce in 2008, the speed-adjustable SMARTdri in 2010, the ADA-compliant SLIMdri in 2011, the hands-in VMax in 2013, and the low-electricity VERDEdri in 2015.

+In 2017 World Dryer became part of Zurn Industries, and in 2022 with Zurn Industries merging with Elkay Manufacturing Company.